TonyG-FWE/evidence-quest/README.md

 Optional live feedback and custom-text voices use separately configured services.
 The authored adventure can be played without them; configuration examples are in `.env.example`.

 ## Nerdy demo

-The [demo checklist and evidence](docs/game-review/NERDY-DEMO-20260924.md) distinguish completed demo checks from remaining production-art and performance qualifications.
-The clean demo presentation does not change artwork approval status.